Software lockout: Analytical studies

-Taking as parameters the average time interval spent by a processor in kernel level critical sections (L, for time in locked state), and the average time interval spent by a processor in tasks outside critical sections (E), the ratio L/E is crucial in evaluating software lockout.
+Taking as parameters the average time interval spent by a processor in kernel-level critical sections (L, for time in locked state), and the average time interval spent by a processor in tasks outside critical sections (E), the ratio L/E is crucial in evaluating software lockout.

 Typical values for L/E range from 0.01 to 0.1.
-In a system with a L/E ratio of 0.05, for instance, if there are 15 CPUs, it is expected that on average 1 CPU will always be idle; with 21 CPUs, 2.8 will be idle; with 40 CPUs, 19 will be idle; with 41 CPUs, 20 will be idle.
-Therefore, adding more than 40 CPUs to that system would be useless.
-In general, for each L/E value, there's a threshold for the maximum number of useful CPUs.
+In a system with an L/E ratio of 0.05, for instance, with 15 CPUs, one CPU on average will always be idle; with 21 CPUs, 2.8 will be idle on average; with 40 CPUs, 19 will be idle; with 41 CPUs, 20 will be idle.
+Adding more than 40 CPUs to that system therefore yields little benefit.
+In general, for each L/E value, there is a threshold for the maximum number of useful CPUs.

 Software lockout mitigation

-To reduce the performance degradation of software lockout to reasonable levels (L/E between 0.05 and 0.1), the kernel and/or the operating system must be designed accordingly.
-Conceptually, the most valid solution is to decompose each kernel data structure in smaller independent substructures, having each a shorter elaboration time.
-This allows more than one CPU to access the original data structure.
+To reduce the performance degradation of software lockout to acceptable levels (L/E between 0.05 and 0.1), the kernel and operating system must be designed accordingly.
+The most direct approach is to decompose each kernel data structure into smaller independent substructures with shorter access times, allowing more than one CPU to access the original data structure concurrently.

-Many uniprocessor systems with hierarchical protection domains have been estimated to spend up to 50% of the time performing "supervisor mode" operations.
-If such systems were adapted for multiprocessing by setting a lock at any access to "supervisor state", L/E would easily be greater than 1, resulting in a system with the same throughput as the uniprocessor despite the number of CPUs.
+Many uniprocessor systems with hierarchical protection domains have been estimated to spend up to 50% of their time performing supervisor mode operations.
+If such systems were adapted for multiprocessing by setting a single lock around any access to supervisor state, L/E would easily exceed 1, resulting in throughput similar to the uniprocessor system regardless of the number of CPUs added.

+Modern operating system kernels mitigate software lockout using techniques such as fine-grained locking, lock-free data structures, read-copy-update (RCU) synchronization, and per-CPU data structures, which together allow contemporary kernels to scale to large numbers of processors.